-Fur can carry the cat dander and saliva so that it comes in contact with people which tends to increase allergic reaction.
-So, in general cats that shed less may tend to cause less allergic reactions.
+Fur can carry the cat dander and saliva so that it comes in contact with people which tends to increase allergic reactions.
+So, in general, cats that shed less may tend to cause fewer allergic reactions.
 That puts hairless breeds such as sphynx on the list of hypoallergenic cats.

 Some cat breeds produce less of the particular proteins that cause allergic reactions, so even cats with thick fur can be hypoallergenic compared with other cats.

 If you are allergic to cats and are looking for breeds that are least irritating, here are the best bets: